If you wear your finest clothes and stay in your room, would anyone say that you look nice or compliment you?

 It would be fantastic if you could create enough buzz with your mailing list that you end up having thousands of people signing up on wait lists to get access to your upcoming release.

-By creating an irresistible email campaign that teases and triggers curiosity for your project.
+By creating an irresistible bulk email campaign that teases and triggers curiosity for your project.

 It helps you lay down a perfect atmosphere for your upcoming official product launch email and create a great amount of support for your awaited product.